02 Jul IMAGES Program: How Getting In Touch With Nature Helps Rehabilitation

 Author Richard Louv notes that as people spend less time outdoors, their behaviors tend to change.
 By connecting the increased usage of different media devices to the decrease in visitation to national parks, he points out the ways that we’ve changed as a society.

 In order to fix this problem, he advocates we start spending more time outdoors.
 The nature-deficit disorder could be linked to the sorts of depression and anxiety that lead to substance abuse.
 By losing our connection to the world around us, it’s easy to slip into the kinds of asocial or even anti-social behavior that can leave us feeling disconnected.

 Instead of staying isolated, people in the IMAGES program get the opportunity to explore nature and combat that disconnection from the outside world.
 Sometimes, the pressure of having to be connected to everyone digitally at all times is what drives addictions.
-While in the IMAGES program, kick every addiction, including phone or social media addictions, by plugging into nature instead.
+While in our wilderness addiction treatment program, you can kick every addiction, including phone or social media addictions, by plugging into nature instead.

 Getting in Touch with Nature is Good For Everyone